fncischen/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are declaritive explicit requests to make a change in the state of a component.
+Reducers are helper functions that provide logic to make explicit state changes to send back to the component.
+The store acts as a main gatekeeper that holds the entire state tree of the entire redux application.
+The store bridges the gap between the actions that it recieves and the reducers that make the requested state change.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state reflectes changes in the global - or entire scope of the application.
+Component state reflects changes at a local, or individual component level.
+Using application state is recommended for data API requests that affect conditional rendering of the entire application (i.e. for routing purposes).
+Using component scope is necessary if you only intend to change only one part of the application, or all the state changes are consilidated inside a specific component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a form of middleware system management - a mini-reducer, that allows us to apply logic to change the actions coming from our action creators, prior to sending them to the store and its reducers to make state changes.
+The purpose is to decouple global state changes by adding an additional filter - gatekeeping functionality to the Redux life cycle (i.e. console.logging all our action and states).

 ## Project Set Up